fahmidur/seedbox-1/README.md

 This will be used by the Production environment, which we will configure by hostname, as the hostname of your remote seedbox.

-We do this separation because for most VPN providers, like AirVPN, you cannot use the same configuration, which has the same device assignment, at the same time.
+We use this separation because for most VPN providers (like AirVPN) you cannot use the same configuration, which has the same device assignment, at the same time.
 Therefore, if you want to keep this Compose setup running on your seedbox, while iterating on changes locally, you will need two different OpenVPN configuration files.